 The terms Hispanic and Latino refer to an ethnicity sharing a common history, culture, and language.
-Hispanics are often defined as people from Spain or any country that is Spanish speaking in Latin America.
-The term Latino has more varied definitions that generally include people from Latin American.
-Hispanic Americans and Latino Americans make up more than 17% of the U.S. population with over 53 million Hispanics and Latinos living in the U.S.
+According to the Pew Research Center, Hispanic Americans and Latino Americans make up more than 18% of the U.S. population with over 57 million Hispanics and Latinos living in the U.S.

 Hispanic and Latin Americans come from diverse social, economic, and geographic backgrounds making them all very different depending on their family heritage and national origin.
 However, there some cultural similarities that tend to bring these diverse backgrounds together.

 One of the most common cultural characteristics of Hispanic American culture is the Spanish language.
-In 1980, there were roughly 11 million Spanish speakers in the U.S. representing 5% of the population.
+In 1980, there were roughly 11 million Spanish speakers in the U.S. representing 5% of the population according to the Pew Research Center.
 By 2012 the number of Spanish speakers increased to over 38 million, representing 13% of the U.S. population.
 Hispanic families often teach their children Spanish as a way of passing down their heritage and culture.
 This emphasis on bilingualism has helped revive the Spanish language in the U.S.

 Religion plays an important role in Hispanic and Latin American culture.
 Hispanic and Latin Americans represent a highly Christian constituency.
-The majority of Hispanic and Latin Americans identify as Catholic and Protestant.
+According to a study conducted by the Hispanic Churches in American Public Life (HCAPL), the majority of Hispanic and Latin Americans identify as Catholic and Protestant.

 Hispanic and Latin American cuisines are very popular in the U.S. and have had a significant influence on American cuisine and eating habits.
 Some of the typical items in Latin American cuisine include corn-based dishes such as tortillas, tamales, and tacos and various salsas and condiments such as guacamole, pico de gallo, and mole.
 Tortilla chips and salsa are so popular that they are now one of the highest selling snack foods in the U.S.